juxhouse/bela-resources/README.md

 ## Synchronizing your APM Tools

-You can obtain your services and the dependencies among them from your Application Performance Monitoring (APM) data.
+If you use a services architecture, you can obtain your service names and the dependencies among them from your Application Performance Monitoring (APM) data.

-Set up a script, to be executed every hour, to query your APM data and upload service dependencies to BELA.
+Set up a script, to be executed every hour, to query your APM tool and upload service dependencies to BELA.

-Here are some examples:
+Here examples for some tools:
 - Datadog
 - Elastic APM

 If you use a different tool, you can copy one of the scripts above and call BELA's [generic API](API.md) directly.

+## Diagram-as-Code

+You can upload arbitrary "hard coded" elements, dependencies and containments to BELA.

+...
+Service -> maven-project containment example.

+See "Upload the update to BELA" above.